On this page

 13–15, 44–47, 100–22, 104–08, 1933–39, 1899-1905

-Quotations of longer than 25 words should be set as block indented quotations, normally without quotation marks.
+Quotations of longer than around 25 words should be set as block indented quotations, normally without quotation marks.
 (25 is fewer than many style guides suggest; this reflects the two-column layout used by Poise.)

-Do not correct quotations to conform with the Poise house style: reproduce the original text.
+Other than quotation marks (see above), do not correct quotations to conform with the Poise house style: reproduce the original text.

 Note that text generated by GenAI tools must be presented as a quotation.